New Studies Reveal New Strategies For The Normal Cycling of Female Hormones

 Mitochondrial membranes are affected and ATP (Adenosine Triphosphate) production suffers.
 Pesticides are a leading cause of cell membrane normal inflammation activities.
 Genetically Modified (GM or GMO) foods are a new culprit as they, and their glyphosate pesticide, wreak havoc on the intestinal microbiota and their chemical messages to the brain, ovaries, and uterus.

-chemicals, mercury-amalgam dental fillings), then “command central” dysregulation occurs where the hypothalamus doesn’t perform correctly to tell the pituitary how to regulate the various endocrine glands and their hormonal output.
+If the hypothalamus is inflamed due to environmental toxin exposure (pesticides, heavy metals, chemicals, mercury-amalgam dental fillings), then “command central” dysregulation occurs where the hypothalamus doesn’t perform correctly to tell the pituitary how to regulate the various endocrine glands and their hormonal output.

 3. Neuro-Regulation / Neuro Amnesia